 On the other hand, a fair and just world needs construction for millions of wage workers.
 On the base of a constitutionally enshrined and justiciable “right to work”, a decent wage promise of no less than Rs 18,000 per month needs to be made with provisions of indexation.
 The labour laws regime should unequivocally ensure equal wages for equal work; the recognition, reduction and redistribution of unpaid care work of women; and a universal social security cover with social security and right to food, education, health, shelter, decent work, pensions, maternity benefits, life and disability cover.

 Policy choices made now, at this historical conjecture, will determine the levels of equality and progress our society will achieve in this century.
-Importantly this would help in determining national happiness in a new century of transformation!
+Importantly this would help in building national happiness for workers in the world of work!